Skip to content

 1. Click Add Another Role for each:

-• Viewer (Basic)
+• Viewer (Basic) — resource discovery across all services

-• BigQuery Data Viewer
+• BigQuery Data Viewer — billing export queries

-• Monitoring Viewer (optional)
+• Monitoring Viewer — CPU/memory/disk metrics

-• Recommender Viewer (optional)
+• Recommender Viewer — optimization recommendations

-• Logs Viewer (optional)
+• Logs Viewer — audit log correlation

-2. Click Continue, then Done
+3. Click Continue, then Done

-Step 3: Create a Key
+Step 3: create a key

 1. Click on the newly created clarity-finops service account